SisyphusRex/c-recipe/README.md

+# UNDER CONSTRUCTION: The test build makefile requires the compiler to handle .d (depends) files.
+Without this support, src files cannot include header files from other parts of the project.
+I could innclude ALL header files from the include directory as dependencies for ALL src files, but that defeats the purpose of make and reducing build time.
+I am currently in the process of rebuilding gcc on
+on my machine to enable gdc support.
 # c-recipe
 This is a recipe for making a Command Line program in C.  Builds are handled by Make and unit testing is handled by Unity.